Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

         -   `logs.logActions.level` **[string][8]** Log level to be set
                on the action logs (optional, default `'debug'`)
         -   `logs.logActions.exposePayloads` **[boolean][11]** Allow action payloads
-               to be exposed in the logs, potentially displaying sensitive information. (optional, default `false`)
+               to be exposed in the logs, potentially displaying sensitive information. (optional, default `true`)

 ### config.authentication